gregrickaby/nextjs-wordpress/README.md

 ### Why Mantine and not Tailwind, MUI, or \_\_\_\_?

-I did not want to create/maintain UI components like forms, notifications, etc... from scratch.
+I did not want to create/maintain UI components like forms, notifications, etc. from scratch.
 See [this issue](https://github.com/gregrickaby/nextjs-wordpress/issues/69#issuecomment-1426217207) for a more detailed explanation.

 ---